American League Wild Card Series

-For the 87th year of the Midsummer Classic, baseball turns its sights to Marlins Park in Miami, Florida.
-This will be the first MLB All-Star game played at the Miami Marlins new ballpark.
-It was first opened back in 2012.
+For the 92nd year of the Midsummer Classic, baseball goes to Dodger Stadium in Los Angeles, California.
+The last time the mid-summer classic was played in LA was in 1980.
 Now every year there is always a lot of discussion and some of it a little dated about how the teams are put together.
 No system will ever be perfect.
-Fans don’t always get it right and managers won’t either.
+Fans don’t always get it right and managers won’t either, nor the commissioner’s office.
 The fact that the players are able to vote for participants was a great choice and they know who is deserving.
 Regardless of who should or shouldn’t be in the game lets just accept that the best players will always be involved one way or another.
-Here are my all-stars keeping with the rules that every team be represented and a total of 34 players for each league.
-Continue reading “2017 MLB All-Star Teams”
+Here are my all-stars keeping with the rules that every team be represented and a total of 32 players for each league.

-AL MVP – OF Mike Trout Los Angeles Angels
+AL MVP – P/DH Shohei Ohtani – Los Angeles Angels

 * – indicates new to team

 Their rotation is better and their lineup is deeper than it was last season.
 Their window to win is now.